-6 comments on “12 Angry Men
+6 responses to “12 Angry Men”

 1. Nice opening paragraph.
 This is a fantastic movie, one of those movies which seems to grab you and pull you into the screen with it.
 It hardly feels dated at all and is so smart and powerful its a true treat.